-Form 11: Spray Equipment Description and Calibration: Complete this form and its subparts if the application involves a timed output and calibration of equipment.
-Select the Calc button before leaving a subpart if there are calculated entries, this does not save the data.
-Save Data will save for the entire Form 11, all subparts.
+Form 12: Test Materials Calculations: Complete this form and its subparts if the application involves a timed output and calibration of equipment.
+Select the Calc button before leaving a subpart if there are calculated entries- this does not save the entries.
+Save Data will save for the entire Form 12, all subparts.
 The save is not needed between entering subparts.
-After saving all data, if this calibration is needed for a separate application event(s) or treatments, select Clone Calibration.
-Then Load Calibration to populate these values into this form in other eFDB(s).
-After loading a calibration, the data should be edited, if needed, before saving the original data.
+These values apply to the entire application (if multiple tank mixes created per treatment, use the total values for all tanks, not individual tanks)